LoopKit/loopdocs/docs/gh-actions/gh-update.md

 #### Add and Update New Identifier

-The `bundle ID` for the "`widget`" changed from "`SmallStatusWidget`" to the more descriptive "`LoopWidgetExtension`".
+The `Identifier` for the "`widget`" changed from "`SmallStatusWidget`" to the more descriptive "`LoopWidgetExtension`".
 You need to run Add Identifier, wait for it to succeed and then add the `App Group` to this one new Identifier, shown in the table below.

 All other identifiers should be already set up.
-If they are not, please go through the steps on the [GitHub First Time](gh-first-time.md) page to figure out what you are missing.
+If they are not, please go through the steps on the [Configure to use Browser: Add `App Group` to `Identifiers`](gh-first-time.md#add-app-group-to-identifiers) to figure out what you are missing.

 | `NAME` | `IDENTIFIER` |
 |-------|------------|